eugnsp/library/data_structures_and_algorithms/combinatorics.md

 :memo:

-* This algorithm is used in some implementations of `std::next_permutation` in the Standard library.
+* This algorithm is used in some implementations of `std::next_permutation` in the standard library.

 :link: